 The physical presence of Greece’s glorious ancient history is still visible through the country’s countless archaeological sites, buildings, and monuments.
 It should not come as a surprise, then, that the country boasts a rich list of UNESCO World Heritage Sites.

-Greece currently hosts 18 UNESCO World Heritage Sites, with 16 inscribed on the list for cultural heritage, while the other two — Meteora and Mount Athos — are included due to their exceptional natural landscape as well as their cultural significance.
+Greece currently hosts eighteen UNESCO World Heritage Sites, with sixteen inscribed on the list for cultural heritage while the other two—Meteora and Mount Athos—are included due to their exceptional natural landscape, as well as their cultural significance.

 The Acropolis was added as UNESCO World Heritage Site in 1987

 A few of Greece’s UNESCO World Heritage Sites are located on the islands while the majority of them are found on mainland Greece.
 This first site to be included on the list was the Temple of Apollo Epicurius, which was added in 1986.

 The famous Temple of Apollo Epicurius, also referred to as Bassae, was dedicated to the god of healing and the sun.
 Dating back to the 5th century BC, it was erected on the mountains of Arcadia.